-We are re-publishing a series from last summer about five perfect gifts for children.
+We are republishing a summer series about five perfect gifts for children.
 The idea was inspired by a charge, presented as five perfect gifts for children, and given to a mother-to-be last summer by the wives of the Trinitas Board of Governors.
 Their five perfect gifts line up well with many of the points Christian psychologist Keith McCurdy makes about raising “sturdy children” in this age of victim culture.
 We’ve spent the last few weeks attempting to make those connections for our readers between the five perfect gifts and McCurdy’s pointers for raising sturdy children.
 This last installment is the “gift of hate.”

 In this post-postmodern age in which we live, truth has become so relative that actual truth, real truth, true truth is hardly recognizable.
 Relative truth is a truth that is true for me but may not be true for you, or one that is true for me relative to the situation I am in—it may not even be true for me in a different situation.
 Relative truth is so dependent upon individual feelings, place, and time that we have to differentiate it from the actual objective truth somehow, as I did above by using the term true truth.
 This is bonkers, and it screams for a lecture on the importance of language, but that can be saved for another day.
 Just remember that whoever defines the terms controls the conversation.